lhcb/starterkit-lessons/first-analysis-steps/TupleTools.md

 * What are each TupleTool's variables?
 {% endobjectives %}

-{% callout "List of DecayTreeTuples" %}
+{% callout "List of DecayTreeTuples - General Categories" %}
 DecayTreeTuples:

- -  DecayTreeTuple
+- DecayTreeTuple - for the more general tools.
- -  DecayTreeTupleANNPID
+- DecayTreeTupleANNPID - for the NeuralNet-based PID tools.
- -  DecayTreeTupleBase
- -  DecayTreeTupleDalitz
+- DecayTreeTupleDalitz - for Dalitz analysis.
- -  DecayTreeTupleHerschel
- -  DecayTreeTupleJets
+- DecayTreeTupleJets - for obtaining information on jets.
- -  DecayTreeTupleMC
+- DecayTreeTupleMC - gives us access to MC-level information.
- -  DecayTreeTupleMuonCalib
+- DecayTreeTupleMuonCalib - for muon calibration tools.
- -  DecayTreeTupleReco
+- DecayTreeTupleReco - for reconstruction-level information, such as TupleToolTrackInfo.
- -  DecayTreeTupleTracking
+- DecayTreeTupleTracking - for more detailed tools regarding tracking.
- -  DecayTreeTupleTrigger
+- DecayTreeTupleTrigger - for accessing to the trigger information of the candidates.
 {% endcallout %}

 {% callout "DecayTreeTuple - for the more general tools" %}
 DecayTreeTuple: